Jessica Marais

-Jessica Dominique Marais (born 29 January 1985) is a South African-born Australian actress best known for her roles on Australian television in Packed to the Rafters and Love Child.
-She also co-starred on the American drama series Magic City.
+Jessica Marais is a South African-born Australian former actress.
+She is best known for her roles in Australian television.
+Her accolades include five Logie Awards and nine nominations, as well as two Equity Ensemble Awards nominations.

+Marais, a National Institute of Dramatic Art graduate, had her first role as Rachel Rafter in the Seven Network comedy drama series, Packed to the Rafters (2008-2013).
+She also had a recurring role in Sam Raimi's American fantasy series, Legend of the Seeker (2008-2010).
+In 2012-2013, she co-starred in the American drama series, Magic City on Starz.
+She later appeared in the Nine Network drama series, Love Child (2013-2017) and the Network 10 drama series, The Wrong Girl (2016-2017).

 Early life

-Born in Johannesburg, South Africa, Marais and her family lived in Canada and New Zealand before relocating to Perth, Western Australia, when she was nine.
-Six months after arriving in Australia, Marais' father Tony died from a heart attack while returning from a family picnic.
-Marais and her younger sister Clara were raised by her mother Karen.
-She attended a Catholic co-educational school John XXIII College in Claremont for a year.
+Born in Johannesburg, South Africa, Marais grew up in Benoni.
+The family left South Africa when she was three years-old, living in Canada and New Zealand.
+They eventually settled in Perth in Western Australia, when Marais was nine years-old.
+Her father Tony, a university dean, diplomat and economist, took up a post at the University of Western Australia.
+Six months after arriving in Australia, Marais's father Tony died from a heart attack while returning from a family picnic.
+Marais was raised by her schoolteacher mother Karen.
+Marais later said: "So my mum and my sister and I were accidental Australians because we moved here for his job and then we were sort of marooned, but mum loved Perth, it was such a safe place to bring two little girls."

+She attended a Catholic co-educational school John XXIII College in Claremont for a year, before transferring to St Hilda's Anglican School for Girls in Mosman Park.

-Jessica attended the National Institute of Dramatic Art where she graduated in 2007.
+Marais attended the National Institute of Dramatic Art (NIDA) and graduated in 2007.
 NIDA appearances included Ophelia in William Shakespeare's Hamlet and Charity in Sweet Charity.
-While still completing her final year she won the role in Packed to the Rafters, along with co-star and fellow NIDA graduate Hugh Sheridan.
+While still completing her final year she was cast in Packed to the Rafters, along with co-star and fellow NIDA graduate Hugh Sheridan.